Can Increasing Fiber Reduce Inflammation?

 Americans who don’t get enough fiber naturally in their diet may wonder if fiber supplements have the same effect on inflammation.
 To find out, Dr. King led a small 2007 study in which people were randomly assigned to either eat a high-fiber diet (about 30 grams per day) or to supplement their diet with psyllium fiber.
-Higher fiber—whether it came naturally from the diet or from a supplement—lowered CRP levels.
+Higher fiber — whether it came naturally from the diet or from a supplement — lowered CRP levels.
 However, it didn’t have the same effect in people who were overweight.
-“CRP went down about 40 percent in thinner people, but only 10 percent in people who were overweight,” says Dr. King.
+“CRP went down about 40% in thinner people, but only 10% in people who were overweight,” says Dr. King.

 Another larger study Dr. King published the following year also found psyllium supplements didn’t lower CRP levels or other markers of inflammation in overweight or obese people.
 Why the results were weight-specific isn’t clear.
 Supplements also don’t provide all the vitamins, minerals and other nutrients in foods that may contribute to reduced inflammation.